Roland00111/Trumpocalypse/More todos.md

   * Good for touchpad users.
 * Add various "characters".
   * https://www.reddit.com/r/gaming/comments/68ij9r/ok_genius_idea_for_a_game/
-  * Trump, Clinton, Bush, …, …, A. Lincoln, G. Washington, …, …,
+  * Trump, Clinton, Bush, ..., ..., A. Lincoln, G. Washington, ...
   * How to integrate?
   * Boss battles?
   * Buyable "Heroes"?
-* TODO: After walking 25 miles +0.1 HP Upgrade?
 * Event months remaining:
-  * Idea: All inactive events go down one month remaining each month.
+  * DONE--Idea: All inactive events go down one month remaining each month.
-    * Eventually they go away.
-  * Idea: Add (#) beside each event to show how many months they have remaining.
+  * DONE--Idea: Add (#) beside each event to show how many months they have remaining.
-    * Ex: You got an STD (3).
-Meaning 3 months remain.
 * Make an alert if there are still day hours remaining and the user presses "Next Month".
   * Just in case they do it on accident.
   * Go to next month?
 Yes, No.
 * On CharacterHUD items list, only show important items.
-  * No need to show transit and housing items as they are in the other lists.
+  * DONE--No need to show transit and housing items.
   * Show: Food, Clothing, Cash, First Aid Kits
   * Create Inventory Page to show everything else, such as gardens, seeds, etc.
 * Idea: HP living reward